Garmin InReach Explorer+ Review: A Deep Dive

 - Routes.
 One of the core functions, routes have been available in Garmin devices since the dawn of mankind.
-Routes can be created and imported using Garmin Express tool, or plotted manually (don’t attempt the latter unless you have some serious time on your hands… like, a lifetime!)
+Routes can be created and imported using the Garmin Express tool, or plotted manually (don’t attempt the latter unless you have some serious time on your hands… like, a lifetime!)

 - Messages.
 This function allows you to send messages and read any that have been sent to you.
 Writing messages on the InReach keypad can be likened to counting the grains of sand on a beach – it takes some time.
-A much better approach is to pair your InReach to a tablet, or smartphone, which gives you access to voice to text, or at least a more finger friendly keyboard.
+A much better approach is to pair your InReach to a tablet, or smartphone, which gives you access to voice-to-text, or at least a more finger friendly keyboard.